 In order to move someone from the awareness stage to the transaction stage (where they go and listen to the song) you may need between 7-14 interactions.
 The short form video formats are a great way to get lots of people aware.

-By using ads and repeating this you are adding the interactions needed in order to move them over to Spotify/Youtube/Beatport or wherever you are sending them.
+By using ads and repeating this, you’re adding the interactions needed in order to move them over to your specified music platform.

 The interactions should move from short form to longer form the deeper you go in the funnel.

-The vertical video format is taking over – it is becoming increasingly important to build awareness around your music with TikTok and Reels – short format videos FTW.
+The vertical video format is taking over – it’s incredibly important to build awareness around your music with TikTok and Reels.
+Short format videos FTW.

-Musicians also need to start embracing this format as a whole in their marketing plan as the mor awareness you can create, the more people will get into your funnel.
+Musicians also need to start embracing this format as a whole in their marketing plan.
+The more awareness you can create, the more people will get into your funnel.
 Then through content marketing, engagement and ads – begin to move people down the transaction stage – leading to eventual superfans.